aleksandr-kiliushin/learning/index.md

 - learning-react-modern-patterns-developing-2020-en.pdf / Chapter 10: React testing;
 - Testing JavaScript applications by Lucas da Costa;

+Server-side rendering:
+- learning-react-modern-patterns-developing-2020-en.pdf / Chapter 12: React and the server;

 Typescript:
 Learn only the docs and only if I ran into a lack of knowledge on complex type constructions.
 - The handbook and the docs here: www.typescriptlang.org;